DataVolumeXYZ/DataVolumeXYZ/_posts/2023-10-07-DataDojo-PowerBI-CommunityOfPractice-03.md

 # Waking the Sleeping Dragon (Our Third Workshop)

 We hosted our third workshop on August 2nd, 2023, and as I mentioned in [Part 2](../../../2023/05/28/DataDojo-PowerBI-CommunityOfPractice-02.html), it had been a *very* long time since our last workshop, so the stakes were quite high.
-We had to prove to everyone (ourselves included) that we could:
+We had to prove to everyone (especially ourselves) that we could:
 - Rebound quickly from a major setback
 - Resume attracting new members, delivering value to our existing members, and providing a safe and welcoming environment for everyone
 - Recommit ourselves to building a strong community and fostering a culture of knowledge sharing and collaboration within our organization